ddrohan/mobile-app-dev-labs/session06/lab/md/step05.md

 - converting this object into a JSON String (using Gson)
 - POSTing this JSON String to the server

-You can always refer to the Lecture material for some more detail if necessary.
+You can always ask the Lecturer for some more detail if necessary.

 The next thing we need to do is refactor our **Add Fragment** and integrate our APi class so open up your AddFragment.java and have a go at implementing what we need.